scrapinghub/portia/README.md

 The spec can be updating by POSTing:

-  $ curl --data @newlinkedin.js http://localhost:9001/api/78/spec/spiders/linkedin
+  $ curl --data @newlinkedin.js http://localhost:9001/projects/78/spec/spiders/linkedin

 An HTTP 400 will be returned if the uploaded spec does not validate.

-Basic commands are available for manipilating spider files.
+Basic commands are available for manipulating spider files.
 For example:

-  $ curl -d '{"cmd": "rm", "args": ["spidername"]}' http://localhost:9001/api/78/spec/spiders
+  $ curl -d '{"cmd": "rm", "args": ["spidername"]}' http://localhost:9001/projects/78/spec/spiders

 Available commands are:
 * mv - move spider from first arg to second.
 If the second exists it is overwritten.